-going to... / I'm planning
+going to ... / planning...

+Give me a second, I'm going to quote Jean Webster, "I'm going to enjoy every second, and I'm going to know I'm enjoying it while I'm enjoying it."
 We're going to participate in a new initiative at the company.
 It should be challenging, but it can yield great rewards.